Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Q: What does Underperforming in IP?
 Why is this happening especially for PSLE top scorers? cover?
 A: Underperforming in IP?
 Why is this happening especially for PSLE top scorers? outlines key points and next steps for students and families.

 Singapore's Integrated Programme (IP) promises breadth, depth, and autonomy — but those very strengths can trip up even former PSLE top scorers.
-Drawing on MOE statistics, press coverage, and first-hand accounts, this article unpacks nine inter-locking factors behind under-performance and shows how students, parents, and educators can respond.
+Drawing on MOE’s Integrated Programme overview and common patterns we see when coaching students, this article unpacks nine inter-locking factors behind under-performance and shows how students, parents, and educators can respond.

 Writes what was memorised instead of analysing the novel twist in a Math proof question